Skip to main content

 A.R.S. § 14-5204(A)(1)

 In the most common scenario, both parents agree to the arrangement.
-This often happens when parents are unable to care for their child due to health issues, military deployment, or other circumstances and want a trusted family member to step in formally.
+This often happens when parents are unable to care for their child due to health issues, military deployment, or other circumstances.
+They want a trusted family member to step in formally.

 The second path applies when parental rights have already been terminated through a separate court proceeding.
 The third applies to older minors, at least sixteen, who are not the subject of an open dependency case under Title 8.
-In that situation, the court must find, based on a preponderance of the evidence, that no parent is willing or able to exercise the responsibilities a guardian would carry.
+In that situation, the court must find that no parent is willing or able to exercise the responsibilities a guardian would carry.

 Testamentary Guardians and Court Priority